jbeich/skcms/bazel/toolchains/README.md

 #### Step 4

-Open file `//bazel/toolchains/linux-bazel-<BAZEL VERSION>/config/BUILD`, look for the `toolchain` rule named `cc-toolchain`, and replace the `toolchain` attribute as follows:
+Open file `//bazel/toolchains/linux-bazel-<BAZEL VERSION>/config/BUILD`, look for the `toolchain` rule named `cc-toolchain`, and change the `toolchain` attribute as follows:

 ```
 # Before.